rchain/ladl/ToGL.md

 An excellent example is the popular tool GraphViz and its dotty language.
 Using dotty to specify the complete graph of 100 nodes is an enormous task.
 The recursive data type resulting from the theory of graphs presented here results in a single line specification of the complete graph.
 More generally, in the examples we present we see an exponential jump in complexity in the types of graphs being characterized and yet the algorithmic characterizations remain typical 1-line recursive specifications.

-The other motivation is foundational We seek a minimal characterization of subtypes of of the type of graphs.
+The other motivation is foundational.
+We seek a minimal characterization of subtypes of of the type of graphs.
+As will become clear, $\mathsf{G}[X,V]$ represents the type of graphs.
+We can pick out subtypes of this type by two well established methodologies.
+One is to probe the type with structure preserving functions from a domain, such as the naturals $\mathsf{Nat}$ or $\mathcal{P}A$, the power set of a set $A$, into $\mathsf{G}[X,V]$.
+The other is to lift the graph constructors point-wise through a collection type.
+Here we find the minimal domain in which these two notions of subtype coincide.

+### Related work
+This work is inspired by two different threads.
+One is the seminal work of Cardelli, Gardner, and Ghelli.
+There is a natural way to encode graphs in process calculi, such as the $\pi$-calculus.
+This turns the spatial logics of Caires and Cardelli into a graph query language.
+A formula queries for the graphs that satisfy it.
+The other thread is the seminal work of Bill Lawvere and many others relating monads to algebraic theories.

 ## Well-formedness
 This is an algebraic theory, and thus it is syntactic in nature.
 It provides a language of graphs that are built out of logical sentences.
 In more detail, the theory admits three kinds of sentences: